frontenddogma/web-development-glossary/manuscript/j.md

 Java applet
 : → Applet

+Java Database Connectivity
+: An application programming interface (API) for the programming language Java, which defines how a client may access a database.
+It is a Java-based data access technology used for Java database connectivity.
+It is part of the Java Standard Edition platform from Oracle.
+It provides methods to query and update data in a database, and is oriented towards relational databases.
+JDBC was first released in 1997.&nbsp;[†](#w-jdbc) ℹ︎&nbsp;[is.gd/CWA3VV](https://docs.oracle.com/javase/8/docs/technotes/guides/jdbc/)

 Java servlet
 : A Java software component that extends the capabilities of a server.
 Although servlets can respond to many types of requests, they most commonly implement web containers for hosting web applications on web servers and thus qualify as a server-side servlet web API.&nbsp;[†](#w-java-servlet)